-Budgeted cost: £ [53,443.00]
+Budgeted cost: £ [70,000.00]

 Activity Evidence that supports this approach Challenge number(s) addressed Trauma Informed Schools - all staff trained in TIS approaches to meet diverse needs of the children and families.
 Social and emotional learning EEF (educationendowmentfoundation.org.uk) A universal and targeted approach to SEMH is beneficial for children to effectively manage emotions.
-9 Forest school- embedding principles of outdoor adventure learning with the aim of building resilience, self-confidence, and motivation.
-Outdoor adventure learning EEF (educationendowmentfoundation.org.uk) Outdoor adventure learning can support pupils to develop non cognitive skills such as resilience, self-confidence and motivation.
-5,6
+6